needle-mirror/com.unity.toonshader/Documentation~/Rimlight.md

   * [Rim Light Mask Level](#rim-light-mask-level)

 ## Rim Light
-A Check box to enable **Rim Light** that hits the 3D model from behind and emphasizes the contours of the model from the front.
+A checkbox to enable **Rim Light** that hits the 3D model from behind and emphasizes the contours of the model from the front.

 <canvas class="image-comparison" role="img" aria-label="A toon-shaded sphere in a room textured with graphs.
 The sphere has green and purple bands of color, and specular highlights.
 With Rim Light enabled, the sphere is bright at the edge.">
     <img src="images/RimLightOff.png" title="Rim Light disabled">